-(a) An employee who believes he/she has a personal grievance must raise the grievance with the employer within 90 days of the grievance arising (or of the employee becoming aware that he/she has a grievance).
+- (a) An employee who believes he/she has a personal grievance, excluding sexual harassment grievances, must raise the grievance with the employer within 90 days of the grievance arising (or of the employee becoming aware that he/she has a grievance). - (b) Personal grievances related to sexual harassment at work must be raised within 12 months of the action complained of, or the date they became aware of it, whichever is later.